xPerdev/confluent_cloud_ksqldb_handson-workshop-2022-wiesnedition/lab_finanzdaten/FinancialServices_Customer_Loyalty_Program.md

   VALUE_FORMAT = 'JSON'
 );
 ```
-Check your creation with describe and select.
+Check your creation with describe.
 ```
 describe users;
 ```